intellij-rust/intellij-rust/doc/QuickStart.md

 ## Updating

-In general, plugin updates should go smoth.
+In general, plugin updates should go smoothly.
 Though, if you experience some weird behaviour, reimport your project (using **Refresh Cargo project** action) or/and rebuild indices (using **Invalidate caches/Restart** action), prior to reporting bugs.

 ## Tips